pointermess/FlexASM-Compiler/FlexASM QuickStart Guide.md

 #### MOV - Move Instruction

 Moves data from one place to an other.
+The first argument is the destination and the second is the source location/value.

 |  Syntax | Opcode |
 |   ---   |  ---   |